someonesdad1/hobbyutil/project_list.md

 [shop/hammer.pdf](shop/hammer.pdf) | Discusses the common hammer types and making a new handle for one.
 [shop/holes.zip](shop/holes.zip) | Contains a python script that will help you lay out holes that are equally-spaced around a circle.
 [shop/HoseFitting.pdf](shop/HoseFitting.pdf) | Here's an effective way to secure a hose to a hose fitting.
 It's better than anything I've found in a store.
+[shop/hsm.zip](shop/hsm.zip) | This python script searches metalworking titles for regular expressions.
+Contains the indexes from Village Press and Joe Landau's index from 2000.
 [shop/LittleVise.pdf](shop/LittleVise.pdf) | Describes a small vise made from 1 inch square bar stock.
 It slips into a pocket and is handy for small tasks around the shop and home.
 [shop/mass.zip](shop/mass.zip) | Python script to calculate the volume and mass of a project constructed from various primitive geometrical objects.
 [shop/nozzle.pdf](shop/nozzle.pdf) | Nice hose nozzle you can make if you have a lathe.